 More and more companies are wondering whether it is a good idea to use cryptocurrencies in general, and bitcoin in particular, in the company’s treasury.

-By relying on blockchain technology, cryptocurrencies make it possible to secure transactions, control the creation of additional tokens and verify the asset transfers.
-Cryptocurrencies enable the internet of value, also known as IoV (internet of value).
+By relying on blockchain technology, cryptocurrencies make it possible to secure transactions, control the creation of additional tokens, and verify asset transfers.
+Cryptocurrencies enable the Internet of Value, also known as IoV (internet of value).
 They are facilitating the exchange through online financial platforms without using financial intermediaries.

 Advantages of using cryptocurrencies for companies

 Among the benefits of using cryptocurrencies in companies, we can highlight the following:

 - Transaction traceability.
 Operations carried out in cryptocurrencies are traceable.

 - Security.
 Breaking the security of a cryptocurrency is almost impossible as long as quantum computing does not yet exist.
 Therefore, there is no possibility of counterfeiting.

 - Elimination of financial intermediaries.
 The buyer and seller transfer cryptocurrencies directly to each other without intermediaries (Peer to Peer, P2P).